 - Plastic surgery – Reconstructive plastic surgery can improve the appearance of burn scars and increase the flexibility of joints affected by scarring.

-If you or a loved one have suffered from serious burns due to the negligence of another, please do not hesitate to contact our office at (949) 234-6034.
+If you or a loved one have suffered from serious burns due to the negligence of another, please do not hesitate to contact our office at (949) 234-6034 to speak to a burn injury lawyer.
 Consultations are free.